Towards Robustness: A Critique of Current Vector Database Assessments: Comparison to existing metrics

+\heading{Systematic comparison across datasets.} To assess whether these metrics add information beyond average recall, we compute the Pearson $r^2$ between each metric and average \recallat{10} across all index configurations within the evaluation recall range (0.70--0.95) on each of the four benchmark datasets (\texttoimage, \spacev, \deep, and \msmarco).
+A high $r^2$ ($\approx 1.0$) means the metric is a near-linear function of average recall and offers no additional information.
+A lower $r^2$ indicates the metric captures aspects of performance that average recall does not.

+Figure~\ref{fig:metric_r2} presents the results.
+MAP@10 and NDCG@10 have $r^2 > 0.98$ on all four datasets, confirming that they are near-linear functions of average recall and add no information for distinguishing indexes.
+This is expected: both metrics aggregate per-query scores by averaging, which, like average recall, masks the distribution across queries.

+MRR@10 shows moderate correlation ($r^2 = 0.54$--$0.86$).
+MRR is sensitive to zero-recall queries (which contribute MRR$=$0), so it partially reflects the same tail failures that \robustness captures.
+However, MRR also varies with the rank of the first correct result, introducing noise unrelated to the recall distribution.
+As a result, MRR is not consistently informative across datasets.

+In contrast, \robustness at low $\delta$ values captures substantial information beyond recall.
+Across all four datasets, \robustnessat{0.1} achieves $r^2 = 0.17$--$0.61$, meaning a large fraction of its variance is \emph{not} explained by average recall.
+This is crucial for identifying indexes that perform poorly on challenging queries. \robustnessat{0.3} similarly shows $r^2 = 0.45$--$0.83$, well below the near-perfect correlation of MAP and NDCG.
+At higher $\delta$ values (e.g., $\delta=0.9$), \robustness correlates more strongly with recall ($r^2 > 0.87$), which is expected: high-$\delta$ robustness measures how many queries achieve near-perfect recall, naturally tied to the overall recall level.
+Percentile metrics show inconsistent $r^2$ across datasets (Figure~\ref{fig:metric_r2}); we analyze the reasons below alongside their conceptual limitations.

+\heading{What does the residual capture?} To understand what \robustness reveals that other metrics do not, we compare graph-based and partition-based indexes at the same average recall ($\approx 0.9$, $\pm 0.02$) on \texttoimage.
+At this fixed recall, MAP@10, NDCG@10, and MRR@10 differ by less than 1\% between the two index families, seeing both as essentially identical.
+However, the \emph{failure rate} (the fraction of queries with recall below $\delta$, i.e., $1 - \text{Robustness-}\delta$) reveals dramatic differences: graph-based indexes have a $5.4\times$ higher failure rate at $\delta=0.1$ and $3.3\times$ higher at $\delta=0.3$ compared to partition-based indexes.
+In absolute terms, graph-based indexes fail to return \emph{any} relevant result for 2.1\% of queries, versus 0.4\% for partition-based indexes, a gap entirely invisible to MAP, NDCG, or MRR.
+The pattern is consistent across all four datasets ($3.4\times$--$7.6\times$ at $\delta{=}0.1$).

 \heading{Compared to percentile.} A common approach to evaluating tail performance is to use percentiles.
-Many systems report 95\%ile latency to characterize tail latency.
-While percentiles provide insight into the recall distribution, they are inherently distribution-oriented—they describe what the system delivers, not what the user requires.
-In practice, choosing which percentile to report is often arbitrary and difficult to justify.
+Many systems report 95\%ile latency to characterize tail behavior, and the same idea can be applied to recall.
+However, percentile-based recall metrics suffer from two limitations.